Matt Leinart

-Matthew Stephen Leinart (born May 11, 1983) is an American former professional football quarterback who played in the National Football League (NFL) for seven seasons.
-He played college football for the USC Trojans, winning the Heisman Trophy and leading the team to a perfect season as a junior.
+Matthew Stephen Leinart (born May 11, 1983) is an American former professional football player who was a quarterback in the National Football League (NFL) for seven seasons.
+He played college football for the USC Trojans, winning the Heisman Trophy and leading the team to a perfect season in 2004.
 Selected 10th overall by the Arizona Cardinals in the 2006 NFL draft, Leinart primarily served as Kurt Warner's backup for four seasons.
 He spent his final three seasons in a backup role for the Houston Texans and the Oakland Raiders.
-Leinart was inducted to the College Football Hall of Fame in 2017.
+Leinart was inducted into the College Football Hall of Fame in 2017.

 Early life

-Leinart was born in Santa Ana, California with strabismus (commonly known as "crossed eyes"); his left eye was not aligned correctly with his right.
-He underwent surgery when he was three years old and was fitted with special glasses to correct the problem, but the eyewear combined with Leinart's already-overweight frame made him an easy target for other children's ridicule.
+Leinart was born in Santa Ana, California, with strabismus (commonly known as "crossed eyes"); his left eye was not aligned correctly with his right.
+He underwent surgery when he was three years old and was fitted with special glasses to correct the problem, but the eyewear, combined with Leinart's already-overweight frame, made him a target for other children's ridicule.
 "I used to get made fun of for being cross-eyed.
 It's just a terrible thing because kids are so cruel to the fat kid, to the kid with the glasses.
-So I turned to sports," he would later say.
+So I turned to sports," he later said.

 Leinart attended Mater Dei High School and was a letterman in football and basketball.
 As a junior, he led his team to a California Interscholastic Federation (CIF) Division I co-championship and was named the Serra League's Offensive Most Valuable Player.
-Wearing number 7, he was chosen as the Gatorade California high school football player of the year.
+He was chosen as the Gatorade California high school football player of the year.

 As one of the nation's top college football recruits, Leinart committed to USC under coach Paul Hackett, noting that a major factor was offensive coordinator Hue Jackson.
 However, after Hackett and most of his staff were fired in 2000, Leinart considered other programs such as Georgia Tech and Arizona State, and visited Oklahoma and Michigan before USC eventually hired Pete Carroll.